52 Fascinating Facts You Never Knew About U.S. Presidents

 Abraham Lincoln turned down the chance to host elephants

 In 1861, the King of Siam offered to gift President Lincoln “several pairs of young male and female elephants,” which were indigenous to his country (today we know it as Thailand).
 The elephants could be bred to multiply, the king suggested, and the herds could be used as “beasts of burden” that could work alongside the military during the Civil War.
 The president politely declined the offer, opting to use steam power instead of animal labor.
-If you’re curious, here’s what a president’s handwriting reveals about them.
+Check out the coolest pets to live in the White House.

 Gerald Ford modeled on the cover of Cosmopolitan magazine